sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 You’ll see a lot of these three-box examples in the talk.
 The first box shows the original code of the package.
 The second is the new code, the change.
 And the last is client code—code that’s outside the package, using it.
 In the client code, we’ll always call the package “pkg”.

-Don’t be confused by the word “client.”
-There’s no networking here; I just mean client in the more general sense of a user.
+Don’t be confused by the word “client.” there's no networking here; I just mean client in the more general sense of a user.

 In this example, the client code works with the old package, but breaks with the new one.
-It doesn’t compile with the change.
+It doesn't compile with the change.
 That’s why I put it in red.

 So what’s going on here?
 Well, I — the package author — added a field to an exported struct of my package.
 That seems like it should be a compatible change.
 I mean, if we can’t add a field to our structs, we are doomed, right?
 There aren’t going to be too many compatible API changes if this isn’t one of them.
 We’ve got to make this work!

-But it doesn’t if you’re going to be strict about it, because of what the client code does.
+But it doesn't if you’re going to be strict about it, because of what the client code does.
 It assigns a value of my struct to a variable whose type is a copy of my original struct definition.
 It spoofs my struct!
 You might be surprised that that is legal Go, but it is.
 So that client compiles with the old code, but not with the new one, because of that new field Z.

 Now the package author might be tempted to say, “You fool!
 I gave you a name for that struct!
-Why didn’t you use it?”
+Why didn't you use it?”
 And I think that’s a perfectly reasonable response, though “fool” is a bit harsh.

 Instead of saying that every possible bit of client code has to compile for a change to be compatible, we’ll exclude some problematic constructs.
 We just saw one: copying a struct literal or other type literal from inside the package.

 Another one is the use of unkeyed struct literals, where you omit the field names when building a struct.
 Those are fine if you control the struct—if it’s in your own package, for instance.
-But don’t use them for structs outside your package.
-There’s even a vet check for that one.
+But don’t use them for structs outside your package. there's even a vet check for that one.

 It should come as no surprise that we have to exclude the use of the unsafe package from our definition of compile-time compatibility.
 For example, you can use `unsafe.Sizeof` to get the size of a struct as a compile-time constant, which basically means that any change to the size of the struct could break client code.